saltict/availproject.github.io/docs/operate/node-types.md

 ### Bootstrap Nodes

 Bootstrap nodes serve as initial connection points for new nodes joining the network.
-They provide essential configuration information to facilitate network entry.
+They are essential for network stability and discovery as they help new nodes join the network, discover peers, and maintain connectivity.

 ### Relay Nodes